paufortiana/geminicli-git-tools-extension/README.md

 2. Run the command in your Gemini CLI terminal.
 3. The extension will return a suggested commit message to amend the previous commit.

+### `/git-pr:draft`

+Generates a Pull Request title and description based on your branch's changes against a target branch.

+**Usage:**

+1. Ensure you are on your feature branch.
+2. Run the command in your Gemini CLI terminal.
+3. The extension will analyze your changes and generate a draft PR description.

 ## Roadmap

 I would like to enhance the Git Tools extension for the Gemini CLI.
 Here's a look at what's planned: